boromir674/software-patterns/docs/introduction.rst

 Why use this Python Patterns library?
 =====================================

-| It is user-frriendly with a clean API designed to reduce boilerplate code needed to use a pattern in your client code.
+| It is user-friendly with a clean API designed to reduce boilerplate code needed to use a pattern in your client code.
 | It comes with a 100% code coverage test suite (automated tests).
 | It is statically type checked with mypy.
 | It features (these) documentation pages with examples on how to use the package, doctests (see [here]) and